Expensify/App/docs/articles/expensify-classic/connections/netsuite/Configure-Netsuite.md

 Expensify can import "NetSuite Tax Groups" (not Tax Codes) from NetSuite.
 Tax Groups can contain one or more Tax Codes.
 If you have subsidiaries in the UK or Ireland, ensure your Tax Groups have only one Tax Code.

 You can locate these in NetSuite by setting up> Accounting > Tax Groups.

-You’ll want to name Tax Groups something that makes sense to your employees since both the name and the tax rate will appear in Expensify.
+Name the Tax Groups something that makes sense to your employees since both the name and the tax rate will appear in Expensify.

 To bring NetSuite Tax Groups into Expensify, here's what you need to do:
 1. Create your Tax Groups in NetSuite by going to _Setup > Accounting > Tax Groups_